vorpalnet/blade/libs/framework/src/main/java/org/vorpal/blade/framework/sip/README.md

 alice.setContent(sdp.getBytes("UTF-8"), "application/sdp");
 ```

-Run it, and assert on the outbound leg:
+Run it, and assert on the outbound dialog:

 ```java
 ForwardingCallflow callflow = new ForwardingCallflow();